Skip to main content

 Acknowledge the following best practices for chatbot use:

-reminder-sensitiveSensitive data should only be entered if [APPROVED CHATBOT] offers additional information security features (e.g., specialty legal tool, HIPAA compliance, on-premises "on-prem" inference, local LLMs, or dedicated servers)
+reminder-sensitiveSensitive data should only be entered if the approved chatbot offers additional information security features (e.g., specialty legal tool, HIPAA compliance, on-premises "on-prem" inference, local LLMs, or dedicated servers)

 reminder-maskedMasked data should be used when using general-purpose LLMs